hlissnake/resume/README.md

 ## Experiences

-* #### Web Application Developer   ##### Tourism Holdings Limited : from 2016-03 to Now	* As a major role in developing React & Redux to delivery high performed features and great experience for production;	* Responsible for Node.js RESTful api developing, as a middleware system to call SOAP web service;	* Participate in the front-end architecture work in a new generation system developed by React. working with backend dev on AWS ElasticBeanstalk, S3 bucket, API Gateway;	* Responsible on production page performance. resolved significant webpage optimisation
+* #### Web Application Developer   ##### Tourism Holdings Limited : from 2016-03 to Now	* As a major role in developing React & Redux to delivery high performed features and great experience for production;	* Responsible for Node.js RESTful api developing, as a middleware system to call SOAP web service;	* Participating in the front-end architecture work in a new system developed by React. working on AWS ElasticBeanstalk, S3 bucket, API Gateway;	* Responsible on production page performance. resolved significant webpage optimisation
+	* Participating Front-end micro service architecture based on Tailor web server;

 * #### Sr Front-end Developer
   ##### `Vodafone New Zealand` : from 2015-11 to Now